The Shapes of Architecture

 Look from building to building.
-The form comprised of shape, scale, size and more of each building is unique and has an architect’s personal touch.
+The form comprised of shape, scale, size, and more of each building is unique and has an architect’s personal touch.
 Being that our product is specified for diverse projects, we see the work of some of the best architects in the world!

 Every building’s form is unique but most fall into some general category of architectural shape.
 There are a handful of geometric shapes that provide the proper support, function, and aesthetic to serve as a building’s foundation.

-shapes of architecture - Pyramid
+Shapes of Architecture - Pyramid

 The pyramid has been used since ancient Egyptian and Mesoamerican times, however, in modern times it makes for a unique build – just think of I.M.
 Pei’s addition to the Louvre in Paris.

-The American equivalent is the Memphis Pyramid, or the Great American Pyramid.
+The American equivalent is the Memphis Pyramid or the Great American Pyramid.
 Built in the United States in the late 20th century, it stands out in an urban environment.
 The structure, now owned by Bass Pro Shops, has a glass façade that makes it look almost futuristic.

 On the other side of the globe, The Emirates Golf Club uses pyramid-like structures that resemble tents.
 It’s an example of vernacular architecture – architecture characterized by the use of local materials and knowledge.

-shapes of architecture - Cone
+Shapes of Achitecture - Cone

 Similar to the pyramid is the cone; pyramids are cones with a polygonal base.
 An example of a cone in architecture is the restaurant at the peak of the Zugspitze peak in Germany.
 The structure is not a perfect cone because of the distinguished sides of its base but it resembles one.
-It’s built from high performing glass to preserve comfort on the interior while providing views.
+It’s built from high-performing glass to preserve comfort on the interior while providing views.

-shapes of architecture - Torus and Oval
+Shapes of Architecture - Torus and Oval

 The torus holds a three-dimensional “donut” shape.
 When thinking in two dimensions it represents an oval with a hole in the center.
 The torus is a popular architectural structure when there is a single focal point meant for the center of the building.